 Homeowner (or Buyer) Construction Consultation

 Are you planning to replace your driveway or water lines?
-We can advise you about the best way to get the work done and preserve your trees in the process.
-Howewver, we do not write tree protection "prescriptions" where they are required for a construction permit.
+We can advise you about the best way to preserve your trees while you get the work done.

 Reports

-Resistograph Report — Some municipalities, including the cities of Atlanta, Decatur, Sandy Springs, and Marietta, require an inspection report by a Certified Arborist to justify the need for removing a tree.
+Resistograph Report — Some municipalities, including the cities of Atlanta, Decatur, Sandy Springs, and Marietta, require an inspection report by a certified arborist to justify the need to remove a tree.
 If our arborist has to recommend removal based on the results of Resistograph testing, the report must include visual graphs from the Resistograph machine.
-This report will be a little more expensive than our standard reports because diownloading and preparing these graphs is time-consuming.
+This report will be just a little more expensive than our standard reports because downloading and preparing the graphs is time-consuming.

-Insurance "Letter" — Occasionally we get a call from a homeowner asking for help responding to their insurance company's concerns about tree(s) threatening the house or roof.
+Insurance "Letter" — Sometimes a homeowner asks us for help when their insurance company has concerns (or threats!) about "risky trees."
 This report is usually easy to produce.
 It will detail any potential problem(s) and our recommendations for the remedy, or it will state that no problems exist.

-Inventory — This is a list of all the trees on a property by species, size, and GPS location coordinates.
-These reports are much more lengthy and detailed than our standard reports.
+This is a list of all the trees on a property by species, size, and (sometimes) GPS location coordinates.
+Inventory reports are much more lengthy and detailed than our standard reports.
+Like an appraisal, a tree inventory is a complex and time-consuming project.

 Expert Witness